grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 Percy patted him on the arm like a grandmother pleased with the works of a younger generation.

 It did not take too long for Hemi to seal Shakes into the _Gnat_ and get it disconnected from the _Prospect_.
 Shakes steered the _Gnat_ further down the docking bay and got it mated up to slip fifteen.
-After popping the _Gnat_'s hatch at that slip, he started the process of negotiating with the dock workers for refueling the fuel ballast tanks.
+After popping the _Gnat_'s hatch at that slip, he started the process of negotiating with the dock workers for refilling the fuel ballast tanks.
 Pretty soon, the _Gnat_ was gorging on shore power with its own set of supply lines running down through its sail hatch into its belly.

 [//]: # (----- invisible character break)